-The NJ American Water - Homestead system has naturally-occurring fluoride in the groundwater.
-The naturally-occurring groundwater fluoride levels in the entire system are consistent year-round less than 0.1 ppm.
+The NJ American Water - Western System has naturally-occurring fluoride in the groundwater.
+The naturally-occurring groundwater fluoride levels in the entire system are consistent year-round at approximately 0.1 ppm.

 If you have any questions on fluoride, please visit newjerseyamwater.com, Select Water Quality and click on Fluoride.
 You may also call our Customer Service Center at 1-800-272-1325.